shrimpza/unreal-package-lib/README.md

 ```

-For further usage examples, including reading of a umod packages contents in
+For further usage examples, including reading of a UMOD packages contents in
 combination with the Package reader, refer to the unit tests.